Canadian Rockies Regional Division No. 12

 Canadian Rockies Regional Division No. 12 or Canadian Rockies Public Schools is a public school authority within the Canadian province of Alberta operated out of Canmore.

 Schools

 Canadian Rockies Public Schools' of continuum grades are commonly found in two grade level groupings: kindergarten through grade three being Elementary and grades 7 through 12 being Secondary.
 Further, Secondary grade groupings can be broken into Middle School (4-8) and Senior High (9-12) schools.
 However, there are certain schools that include more than one grade level grouping or don't conform to the grouping system.

 Elementary schools

-Elementary Schools offer instruction from kindergarten to grade three, unless otherwise noted.
+Elementary Schools offer instruction from kindergarten to grade six, unless otherwise noted.